This page updated 17 April 2017

 shipping information, and questions arose as to whether this was

 meaningful.
-Here is an overview of how and why this seemed important.
+Here is an overview of how and why this has seemed important.

 (Relevant citations are given below in this file.)

-In the Australian Dictionary of Biography, online entry for Gov. Wiliam Bligh (accesssed 12 October 2006) it is stated incorrectly in the entry on Bligh by A. G. L. Shaw that Bligh's “uncle in law”, overseer of the Thames Prison Hulks, Duncan Campbell (1726=-1803), had owned the ship which became HMAV Bounty.
+In the Australian Dictionary of Biography, online entry for Gov. William Bligh (accessed 12 October 2006, entry on Bligh by Prof. A. G. L. Shaw) it is stated incorrectly on Bligh that Bligh's “uncle-in-law”, overseer of the Thames Prison Hulks, Duncan Campbell (1726-1803), had owned the ship which became HMAV Bounty.
 This is incorrect.
-For that first breadfruit voyages, Campbell had unsuccessfully tendered his own ship usually sent to Jamaica, Lynx, which Bligh had once sailed, which was an ex-naval vessel.
+For that first breadfruit voyage, Campbell had unsuccessfully tendered his own ship usually sent to Jamaica, Lynx, which Bligh had once sailed, which was an ex-naval vessel.

 PayPal - safe and secure